 - Preheat oven to 400°F (200 °C).

-- Add the vital wheat gluten to the food processor and pulse until a dough is starting to form then tip out onto a clean surface.
-Bring it together with your hands and knead for 5 minutes.
-You can knead in a stand mixer if you prefer not doing it by hand, but don't use your food processor to knead.
-By the time you have finished kneading, the dough should be starting to look fibrous.
+- Add the vital wheat gluten to the food processor and pulse until a rough dough is starting to form then tip out onto a clean surface.
+Bring it together with your hands and knead for 7 minutes.
+By the time you have finished kneading the dough should look fibrous.
 See my picture in the post above as a guide.
 If it isn't, knead for a few minutes more.

 - Shape the dough into a log shape roughly 8½ inches long and 4 inches wide.